 - Locating All Assets – When necessary, we utilize forensic accountants and other means to find all material assets, investigate deceptive transfers of property, and address the subject of undisclosed income.

 - The Character of the Assets – What was owned before marriage is separate property unless those assets were commingled during marriage.
 A prenuptial agreement, if held valid, may exclude some joint property from division.

 - Accurate Valuations – We bring in the necessary professionals to determine the value of the marital home, investment property, professional licenses, a stake in a privately owned company, deferred stock options, and other complex assets.

 In addition to a full staff and a team of partners—all of whom are board-certified specialists in family law—we have an extensive network of financial, forensic, and planning professionals and experts with whom we partner.
 Combining our extensive experience in family law, comprehensive knowledge, and our ability to leverage resources prepares us for any case.

 While we do everything we can to work through these issues in the most discreet and efficient way, we will also never back down in our advocacy.
-If we need to go to court on behalf of clients, our Dallas divorce attorneys are more than willing and capable of doing so.
+If we need to go to court on behalf of clients, our best divorce attorneys in Dallas are more than willing and capable of doing so.

 Helping Protect Your Property During a High-Asset Divorce

 Highly compensated professionals, business owners, and entrepreneurs are very frequently paid in ways that are not used with typical workers and managers.
 Because corporations and other large organizations want to retain these executives, they often use incentive-based income packages.